-Sweet Vanity Waxing Boutique offers a relaxing, comfortable, modern and elegant environment for your services.
+Sweet Vanity Boutique offers a relaxing, comfortable, modern and elegant environment for your services.
 I want my clients to feel pampered & glamorous.
 Book now, come early and look at all of the wonderful skin products I offer.
 If you have any questions please feel free to ask me - Amanda.

 Below you will find my most commonly asked questions.
 Feel free to browse and if you have additional questions - please contact me.

 HOW DO I PICK A GOOD WAXING SALON?